Cartoons to Tea: Enjoy a ride in these 10 uniquely-themed Japanese trains

 In the late 1990s, a calico cat named Tama lived near Kishi Station, gracing the commuters with its adorable presence.
 As the legend goes, this cat became famously known as Kishi’s stationmaster by the locals.
 In 2006, the rural railway line was bound to close but was revived by Wakayama Electric Railway, with Tama officially announced as the first feline stationmaster in Japan.
 Tama even had its own customised station master hat.
 People especially rode the railway line to meet the cat, and by 2010 the line had the adorable Tamaden Train.
 The train is decorated with paw prints and 101 cartoon images of Tama.
 You can even hear Tama purring on the PA system.
 While Tama passed away in 2015, other calico cats have taken up the mantle, carrying on the legacy of cat stationmasters.

 Tickets: The tickets for the Kishigawa Line are sold on Platform 9 of Wakayama Station.
-The one-way trip costs JPY 410 (INR 233), and the one-day pass costs JPY 800 (INR 455) for adults and JPY 400 (INR 227) for children.
+The one-way trip costs JPY 410, and the one-day pass costs JPY 800 for adults and JPY 400 for children.
 You can also purchase it online.

 More details are here.